 When Aaron isn’t getting out athletes in tip top mental condition he is skiing, fishing, biking and just outdoors in general.

 Terry moves from a personal coach assignment last season to U14 Age Class Team Head Coach, bringing with him years of experience coaching every level.
 He will be directing and overseeing this Team, without taking a contact group.
 Terry is a USSA Level 300 coach, certified as a USSA Coach Instructor, a USSA Technical Delegate, served as the Rocky/Central Regional Development Director for 7 years, has worked with athletes of all ages and ran programs for this age group for over 8 years.
 As a native of Colorado, and a parent of three active children, Terry is a proven manager and great addition to our Leadership Team.

 Kerry Donovan joined VSSA in 2007 as a tutor with what was then called the Vail Valley Tutorial Academy.
-Kerry, who was born and raised in Vail and is a SSCV alumnae, also serves on the board for Vail Jazz Foundation, the Eagle River Scholarship Fund, VSSA Advisory Board and sits on the Vail Town Council.
+Kerry, who was born and raised in Vail serves on the board of the Eagle River Scholarship Fund, VSSA Advisory Board and sits on the Vail Town Council.
 She is also intensely involved with Birds of Prey as a volunteer.
 In the summer she runs the family ranch located near Edwards.